Error

 We are ISO 14001 certified

-This certification certifies that we carry out our activity in compliance with the necessary ecological requirements to generate the minimum impact with our activity, and that we have an effective environmental management system in place that allows for continuous improvement.
+This certification accredits that we carry out our activity in compliance with the necessary ecological requirements to generate the minimum impact with our activity, and that we have an effective environmental management system in place that allows for continuous improvement.

 Recognition for sustainable construction